Stuckertks09/vision-ui-automation-engine/README.md

-# Agent B (UI Workflow Capture System)
+# Vision-Driven UI Automation Engine

-This repository contains my implementation of Agent B, an autonomous UI-navigation agent capable of interpreting natural-language instructions, navigating live web applications, and capturing each intermediate UI state (including views without unique URLs).
+This repository contains my implementation of Vision-Guided Interaction Agent, an autonomous UI-navigation agent capable of interpreting natural-language instructions, navigating live web applications, and capturing each intermediate UI state (including views without unique URLs).

 ---

 ## 🚀 Overview

-Agent B receives tasks from Agent A at runtime such as:
+The Vision-Guided Interaction Agent receives natural-language tasks from a lightweight Task Dispatcher at runtime:

 - "How do I create a project in Linear?"
 - "How do I filter a database in Notion?"